Site icon Regpack

 Source: Bookkeeping Chef

 Your total gross sales for the month were $209,605—which sounds impressive.
-But it wouldn’t be smart to use that number when thinking about how much income you really made, would it?
+But it wouldn’t be smart to use that number with how much income you really made.

-No, first you need to see if you broke even with your expenses—and how much profit you have leftover to show for it.
+First, you need to see if you broke even with your expenses—and how much profit you have left over to show for it.

 As you can see, there are quite a few expenses involved in running a restaurant, and each of these is deducted from your gross revenue to get your net income.

-Things like the cost of goods sold, advertising, rent, and taxes need to be accounted for before you see how much you have leftover to use.
+Things like the cost of goods sold, advertising, rent, and taxes must be accounted for before you see how much you have left to use.

 By the time you cover the costs of doing business, you have $16,795 left in net income.
 This is the true income for your business, and this number tells you how profitable you truly are.